asbah-amjad/WebDev2-Architecting/documentation.md

 # Documentation

+# Project Overview

+This is a simple Sandwich Order Web Application.
+User can order sandwich with the help of frontend.
+Order is placed and processed in the backend.
+This project is divided into three main parts for modularity and performance balancing i.e. frontend, server A and server B in the backend.
+The sandwich order application follows loosely coupled architecture.
+For asynchronous communication, mediator approach is used.
+Hence, the communication part is taken care of by RabbitMQ.

 All parts of the software can be start with

 ```bash
 docker-compose up --build